d-Representation-finite self-injective algebras

-Next, we give a systematic construction of pairs $\L$ and $\phi$ satisfying the conditions in Theorem~\ref{basic construction}, and thus giving rise to self-injective algebras that are $d$-representation-finite.
+Next, we give a systematic construction of pairs $\L$ and $\phi$ satisfying the conditions in Theorem~\ref{basic construction}, and thus giving rise to self-injective algebras that are $d$-re\-pre\-sen\-ta\-tion-fin\-ite.
 Let $\L$ be a finite-dimensional $k$-algebra of finite global dimension, and let

 be the \emph{Nakayama functor} of $\dml$.
 Here $D=\Hom_k(-,k)$ is the usual $k$-dual.
 The Nakayama functor satisfies the functorial isomorphism